muminpappa/picoCTF2024/FactCheck/README.md

   std::__cxx11::basic_string<>::basic_string((char *)ctf_str,(allocator *)"picoCTF{wELF_d0N3_mate_");
 ```

-From here on, it's easy to evaluate the conditions and to find the
+From here on, it's easy to evaluate the conditionals and to find the
 missing characters for the flag by hand.